scottyeager/info_foundation/_archive/news/April_update.md

     *   Done, we have an office and a new team is working on this project.
 *   Start hiring +10 technical people.
     *   Progressing on plan.
-*   All legal work done for TF Tech.
+*   All legal work done for TFTech.
     *   Done
 *   Publicly launch our own FreeFlow Pages in beta version (for our own content).
     *   Done